colinchan15/Nilocs/README.md

 # Niloc's eCommerce Cube Store

 Niloc's Store is a fictional eCommerce Store that sells Rubik's cubes.
-Deployed on a kubernetes environment (using Docker and Google Kubernetes Engine).
+Deployed on a kubernetes environment (using Docker and Google Kubernetes Engine [Currently taken off due to GCP costs :(]).

 Dockerhub repo for this image can be found [here](https://hub.docker.com/r/colinrc827/nilocsstore/).